aidin36/tocc/docs/source/developers/coding_style.rst

 * Name of classes must be in Camel Case.
 Like ``InvalidArgumentsError``.

-* Name of constants must be all in captial letters, and each word separated by underscore.
+* Name of constants must be all in captal letters, and each word separated by underscore.
 Example: ``MAXIMUM_ALLOWED_TAGS = 100``.

 * Everything else (methods, variables, name spaces, file names, etc) must be